The Gift, renewed: Jason Dunham's legacy continues to inspire

 The ammo box recently found its way down the hill and back to the Dunham’s door.
 The property above their home changed hands, and the box was turned over to members of American Legion Post 702 in Wellsville.
 Jon and Brett Elliott, father and son, presented the ammo box to the Dunhams at their home in Scio, with Patriot Guard rider Skip Merrick providing an escort on the journey.

 Brett Elliott enlisted in the Marines after graduating from Scio Central School, like Jason Dunham, and served in Afghanistan.
-Elliott promised to find a new home for the ammo box after the Dunhams share its contents with their children, Justin, Kyle and Kate.
+Elliott promised to find a new home for the ammo box after the Dunhams share its contents with their children, Justin, Kyle and Kate, who recently returned to the area to work in the emergency room at St. James Hospital in Hornell.

 The ammo box was due for a refresh, its contents packed to the brim when Dan and Deb took a peek inside at the last 15 years.